-In the short-term, there will be increased demand in the education and healthcare industries due to the aging population and the push for educational reform.
+In the short-term, there will be increased demand in the education and healthcare industries due to the aging population and the push for educational reform by the current Administration.
 The rebounding of the visitor industry will have far reaching effects on retail trade, air and sightseeing transportation, and of course accommodations and food services.
 Visitor arrivals are expected to increase, especially from places other than the U.S. and Japan, while occupancy rates and room rates are also going up.
 In addition, visitor spending is increasing, which bodes well for tourism but also, in general, for the entire economy.
-Construction, which has been mired in an extended down cycle, was anticipating a boost from the rail project that broke ground but is still in limbo, pending the outcome of a lawsuit.
+Construction, on the other hand, has been mired in an extended down cycle.
+It was anticipating a boost from the rail project and energy-related activities, but these have been slow in developing.
+Still, the potential for growth in the energy sector is tremendous due to Hawaii's sustained sunshine, wind action in certain areas, geothermal energy, and deep water.
+To capitalize on these natural resources, the